100 Level Courses:

 Examines the process of adjustment of various ethnic and cultural groups to life in the United States.
 Some consideration to world ethnic situations.

-This course is designed to introduce students to the social realities of drug use and drug users.
+This course introduces students to the social realities of drug use and drug users.
 Drawing from sociological and criminological perspectives, the course focuses on the historical significance and social construction of drug use, users, abuse and addiction; the relationship between drug use and racism/class conflict; medicalization in contemporary societies; and social movements aiming to effect attitude and policy change.
-Same as CRIM 320, PSYC 320.

 This course is an in-depth study of the social basis of power and politics.
 Political, economic and cultural forces of conflict and change are examined.